Solution Existence Theorems for Finite Horizon Optimal Economic Growth Problems: Preliminaries

 For every $t\geq 0$, by $C(t)$ and $I(t)$, respectively, we denote the \textit{consumption amount} and the \textit{investment amount} of the economy.
-The \textit{equilibrium relation} in the output market is depicted by (This means that, at any time, the national product equals to the sum of the consumption amount and the investment amount.)
-Assuming that the initial capital stock is $K(0)$ and the investment function $I(t)$ is \textit{continuous}, one can compute the capital stock $K(t)$ at time $t$ by the formula where the integral is Riemannian.
-It follows that So, the rate of increase of the capital stock $\dot K(t)$ at every time moment $t$ exists and it is equal to the investment $I(t)$ at the time $t$ (see, e.g., \cite[pp.~465--466]{Chiang_Wainwright_2005}).
-If the initial labor amount is $L_0>0$ and \textit{labor growth rate} is a constant $\sigma>0$ (i.e., $\dot L(t)=\sigma L(t)$ for all $t\geq 0$), then the labor amount at time moment $t$ is
+The \textit{equilibrium relation} in the output market is depicted by

+The relationship between the capital $K(t)$ and the investment amount $I(t)$ is given by the differential equation where $\dot K(t)=\dfrac{dK(t)}{dt}$ denotes the Fr\'echet derivative of $K(\cdot)$ at time instance $t$ (see, e.g., \cite[pp.~465--466]{Chiang_Wainwright_2005}).
+If the investment function $I(\cdot)$ is continuous, then one can compute the capital stock $K(t)$ at time $t$ by the formula where the integral is Riemannian and $K(0)$ signifies the initial capital stock.
+In particular, the rate of increase of the capital stock $\dot K(t)$ at every time moment $t$ exists and it is finite.